synchronal/pages/README.md

 ```

-## Taming Complexity With The Page Object Pattern
+## Optional: Taming Complexity With The Page Object Pattern

 In a large web application, test complexity becomes an issue.
 One way to solve web test complexity is by using
 the [Page Object](https://martinfowler.com/bliki/PageObject.html) pattern for encapsulating each page's content,